simon-connektica/ansible-aws-vpn-client/README.md

 Enter your sudo password (BECOME password).
 Let the playbook run.
 Once the playbook is done running, you should have a working AWS VPN Client install.

+## Fixes applied

+- Installs an older libssl, `1.1`, because the package is only compatible with that version.
+- Configures DOTNET environment variables to remove `libicu` requirement in GUI.
+- Configures DOTNET environment variables to remove `libicu` requirement in the daemon.
+- Creates a symlink so that the desktop entry can actually launch the GUI.